(As originally published on Elephant Journal)

 Abhyanga: A Powerful Disease Prevention Tool

 There is an entire sub-branch of Ayurveda called Svasthavritta, which specializes in health consciousness, and teaches many spa-like rejuvenating self-care practices to help people actively increase their health and prevent disease.
-I feel so fortunate I have learned Svasthavritta practices at Vedika Global, and it is now a joy to teach them to beginner Ayurveda students at Vedika.
+I feel so fortunate I have learned Svasthavritta practices, and it is now a joy to teach them to beginner Ayurveda students.
 One of the first daily health rituals I teach as part of dinacharya (Ayurveda’s recommended daily routine to live in harmony with nature) is the practice of self-massage.

 The term for Ayurvedic self-massage is “Abhyanga,” a beautiful Sanskrit word that is comprised of the word “Aba,” meaning “glow” and “Anga,” which means “limbs.”
 Abhyanga literally brings a glow to our skin, reflecting the ever-glowing, shining nature of our indwelling spirits.